nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let's understand why materials discovery is so important and challenging.

-[click] Every technology we rely on - from smartphones to solar panels - starts with a material discovery.
-Traditionally, bringing a new material from lab discovery to market application takes over 20 years.
-This slow cycle limits technological progress.
+[click] Every technology starts with a material discovery, but the traditional path from lab to market takes 20+ years.

-[click] The challenge is finding viable materials in an astronomically large search space.
-There are approximately 10²⁰ possible inorganic materials, but only about 1 in 100,000 structures are chemically stable enough to synthesize.
+[click] The challenge is enormous - finding viable candidates among 10²⁰ possible structures when only 1 in 100,000 are stable.

-[click] This is where generative machine learning becomes our "virtual lab."
-By training AI on databases of known stable materials, such as the ones on this slide, we can generate novel candidates that have a much higher probability of stability.
-This approach could revolutionize how we discover materials for critical applications like next-generation batteries, carbon capture technologies, and targeted drug delivery systems.
+[click] By training generative models on known stable structures, we can create a "virtual lab" that generates novel, physically realistic candidates.
+This has the potential to revolutionize fields like batteries, carbon capture, and drug delivery.
 -->

 ---